 Go to the Clinical Considerations section for suggestions for practice regarding the I statement.

-Internet Citation: Final Update Summary: Chronic Kidney Disease (CKD): Screening.
+Internet Citation: Final Update Summary: Chronic Kidney Disease: Screening.
 U.S. Preventive Services Task Force.
-July 2015.
+September 2016.